djug/pricing-calculator/README.md

 we might want to make the engine take into consideration situations like “If they have basic membership they cannot book at weekends at all” since it looks just like the other tweaks, and you might want to just throw an exception when the condition is met (and catch it elsewhere).

 This should never be done in the Price calculation level because doing so  will “break” the “single responsibility principal” (the engine should do just one thing: calculate the price changes) and should be done on the validation layer instead.

+## Performance
+the engine is quite performance, it doesn't require more than two DB queries in order to execute the tweaks, one to get the `Item` and one to get its related `PricingOption`s.

+## Todo
+1.  add a possibility to bundle multiple tweak together. over time, some patterns might emerge (i.e a group of tweaks applied together in many cases).
+Adding a way to support group tweak might decrease the number of operations needed each time, which might result in a performance improvement.
+2. consider applying tweaks to the cart and not just the product. for two reasons:
+    * The cart might include useful information that otherwise we'd need to pass “manually” to the tweak calculator.
+    * possibility to apply tweaks based on parameters outside the scope of a single product (like if the user spend a certain amount, apply a particular tweak).